MeetTak/Meetrix-Theme/README.md

 **Meetrix** is a modern dark theme for Visual Studio Code, inspired by the vastness of space combined with sleek material design principles.
 It offers a dark, elegant interface that reduces eye strain and helps you stay focused during long coding sessions.

-## 🎨 Features
+## Features
-- **Dark-gray background** for a clean, minimalist look.
+- **Dark-gray background:** Provides a clean, minimalist look that reduces eye strain.
-- **Vibrant accents** in yellow, blue, and green for clear syntax highlighting and UI elements.
+- **Vibrant accents:** Highlights important elements with colors like yellow, blue, and green.
+- **Custom Icon:** Added a sleek icon to enhance the theme's identity in the marketplace.
-- **Material-inspired editor** design for a cohesive and stylish interface.
+- **Material Design Principles:** Inspired by sleek material design for a modern, professional coding experience.
-- **Custom styling** for the terminal, sidebar, activity bar, and more.
+- **Compatibility:** Fully compatible with Visual Studio Code version 1.88.0 and above.

 ## 🛠 Installation
 1. Open the **Extensions** view in VS Code (`Ctrl+Shift+X` or `Cmd+Shift+X` on Mac).